carped1um/MIF/README.md

 # Acknowledgments
-This code is inspired by HFBSurv and Pathomic Fusion.
+This code is inspired by Pathomic Fusion.